OpenVADL/openvadl/docs/refman/refmanual.md

 `Bits<N>` represents an arbitrary bit vector type of length \f$N\f$.

 Indexing is used to acces an element of a vector.
-The index is enclosed in parantheses.
+The index is enclosed in parentheses.
 If `a` is defined as \n
 `constant a : Bits<16> = 1023`, \n
 then with the index expression `a(3)` the element with index `3` is selected.